taylersala/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+ closure is the acual usage of the lexical scope the lexical scope is just the context around the function

 2. Study the following code, then answer the questions below.

 ```js